hicktech/ecu-stats/README.md

-J1939 Stats
+ECU statistics
 ===

-Generate statistics from the J1939 bus.
+Capture and generate statistics from vehicle electronic control units (ECUs).

+Captures events from the CAN bus using [SocketCAN](https://docs.kernel.org/networking/can.html).

 Journals events to disk with [sled](https://github.com/spacejam/sled).

-## crate: ecmstats
+## crate: ECU Stats (ecustats)

-Accumulate and watch J1939 ECM data.
+Accumulate and watch ECU data.

-## tool: ECM Flight Recorder (ecmfr)
+## tool: ECU Flight Recorder (ecufr)

-A flight recorder for J1939 ECM data.
+A flight recorder for ECU data.

 ### Commands